MetPX/sarracenia/doc/Admin.rst

 Hooks from Sundew
 -----------------

+This information is very likely irrelevant to almost all users.
+Sundew is another module of MetPX which is essentially being replaced by Sarracenia.
+This information is only useful to those with an installed based of Sundew wishing to bridge to sarracenia.
 The early work on Sarracenia used only the subscribe client as a downloader, and the existing WMO switch module from MetPX as the data source.
 There was no concept of multiple users, as the switch operates as a single dissemination and routing tool.
 This section describes the kinds of *glue* used to feed Sarracenia subscribers from a Sundew source.
 It assumes a deep understanding of MetPX-Sundew.
 Currently the dd_notify.py script creates messages for the protocol exp., v00. and v02 (latest sarracenia protocol version)

 Notifications on DD